pippinbarr/cart263/topics/jquery-ui/jquery-ui-widgets.md

 ### The simplest dialog

 The most basic example we see is purely informational.
 If we look at the source code, we see that the dialog contents are created out of a `<div>` with standard HTML in it.
 Also notable is that jQuery UI uses a `title` attribute in the `<div>` to give a title to the dialog.
-The dialog itself is created when we call the `.draggable()` method in our script on the selected `<div>`.
+The dialog itself is created when we call the `.dialog()` method in our script on the selected `<div>`.

 So, if we wanted an informational panel at the start of our prison "simulation", we could create a `<div>` on our page in much the same way, and use `.dialog()` on it...